carrot/burrow/README.md

 Burrow is a base API scaffolding for Go.
 We use [echo](https://github.com/labstack/echo) as our base framework.

-This is a Go implementation of our [RESTful API Spec](https://github.com/carrot/restful-api-spec).
+This is a Go implementation of Carrot's [RESTful API Spec](https://github.com/carrot/restful-api-spec).

 ## Getting Started